15 Reasons to Include Nori in Your Diet (the Seaweed Superfood)

 Many B-complex vitamins, such as vitamin B6 (pyridoxine)-12 percent of RDA, riboflavin-34 percent of RDA, folates-39 percent of RDA, thiamin, and niacin, are abundant in laver (red algae).
 Dietary folates aid in preventing neural tube abnormalities in babies.

-Seaweed has a high concentration of iodine and the amino acid tyrosine.
-Both are necessary for the thyroid gland to function effectively.
+Seaweed contains a high concentration of iodine and the amino acid tyrosine, which are necessary for the thyroid gland to function effectively.

-The nutrients in each variety of seaweed are different.
-Adding dried seaweed to your meals not only adds taste, texture, and flavor to your meal, but it’s also a simple method to increase your vitamin and mineral consumption.
+Each variety of seaweed has different nutrients.
+Adding dried seaweed to your meals not only adds taste, texture, and flavor but is also a simple method of increasing your vitamin and mineral consumption.

-Vitamins A, C, E, and K and folate, zinc, salt, calcium, and magnesium are all found in modest levels in seaweed.
+Seaweed contains modest amounts of Vitamins A, C, E, and K, folate, zinc, salt, calcium, and magnesium.

 All of the essential amino acids are available in the protein found in some seaweeds, such as spirulina and chlorella.
 As a result, seaweed can assist you in obtaining a complete variety of amino acids.